ricardolsmendes/rootless-podman-dockerfiles/README.md

 # rootless-podman-dockerfiles

-Dockerfiles to build OCI images with [Podman container runtine](https://podman.io/) in rootless mode.
+Dockerfiles to build OCI images shipped with [Podman container runtine](https://podman.io/) in _rootless mode_.

 I've been using these images to __test__ how Podman behaves when running inside containers.
 To be more specif, I'm trying to use it to __build images inside